-SWSG girls are strong, engaged elementary school students at schools and community centers around our cities.
+SWSG girls, also called mentees, are strong, engaged elementary school students at schools and community centers around our cities.
 SWSG’s free after-school program is open to anyone in grades 3-5 who identifies as a female!
-Girls in our program learn and grow by participating in energetic, hands-on activities designed to foster meaningful relationships with their mentors and build a strong foundation for the future.
+Mentees in our program learn and grow by participating in energetic, hands-on activities designed to foster meaningful relationships with their mentors and build a strong foundation for the future.
 Curriculum elements span active games, creative projects, guided discussion, and opportunities for reflection.

 Every year, girls attend at least one Campus Discovery Tour with their mentors, a field trip hosted by our chapters at their colleges.
 Often, it’s their first time being on a college campus and learning about their academic options for the future.
 These experiences connect girls to all college has to offer, from academic opportunities to extra-curricular groups to dining halls!

-SWSG uses the 6Cs, a nationally recognized youth development framework, to structure our mentoring curriculum for girls and college women mentors.
-Through the lens of the 6Cs, we foster healthy outcomes among young people and promote positive self-identity and leadership capability.
+SWSG uses the Six C’s, a nationally recognized youth development framework, to structure our mentoring curriculum for girls and college women mentors.
+Through the lens of the Six C’s, we foster healthy outcomes among young people and promote positive self-identity and leadership capability.
 Participants in SWSG gain skills in: